What to see in India’s Spiti Valley – Wild Voyager Blog

 What to see in India’s Spiti Valley

-The unparalleled beauty of Spiti Valley makes this destination a paradise on earth.
+The unparalleled beauty of Spiti Valley makes this destination a paradise on Earth.
 The valley’s name loosely translates to ‘The Middle Land’ and is popular for its untouched geographical features.

 Surrounded by snowy mountains, glittering lakes, breathtaking glaciers, green meadows, and colorful monasteries, the valley is stunning.
 Spiti Valley is one of the best places to explore in Northern India.